vishmithSuranjaya/Cloudy-Flutter-openweatherAPI/README.md

 Cloudify is a modern and user-friendly mobile application designed to provide real-time weather information along with practical clothing suggestions based on the current weather conditions.
-Built using Flutter, a powerful framework for cross-platform mobile development, Cloudify offers a seamless experience for users on both Android and iOS platforms.
+Built using Flutter, a powerful framework for cross-platform mobile development, Cloudify offers a seamless experience for users.

 The app leverages an external weather API (e.g., OpenWeatherMap) to fetch accurate and up-to- date weather data, including temperature, weather conditions, and city names.
 One of the standout